 Step 6: Secure with Pins

 Insert pins, such as crafts clips or floral pins (available from a florist), to hold cuttings in place.
 This is especially important for succulent wreaths that will hang.
 Cuttings will root along their stems, but until they do, the pins will keep them secure.

 Editor's Tip: After planting, keep the wreath out of direct sunlight for a week.
 Gradually increase light levels to full exposure.
 In the hottest Zones, protect plants from midday sun.
 Indoors, set your succulent wreath in a south-facing window, greenhouse, or garden room.

 Step 7: Add the Finishing Touches

 Hang your wreath using galvanized hardware to prevent rust.
 If you'll be displaying your wreath on a wooden surface, such as a door, consider covering the back of the wreath with plastic attached with crafts pins to protect the wood from moisture.

-Test Garden Tip: Water your succulent wreath when it feels dry -- every three to 10 weeks, depending on temperature and lighting.
+Editor's Tip: Water your succulent wreath when it feels dry—every three to 10 weeks, depending on temperature and lighting.
 Soak the wreath in a container of water for at least one hour.
 Avoid misting or surface-spraying your wreath; this encourages shallow rooting, which weakens plants.
 You've got your own hanging succulent garden!